-43. What actions should I take if my Pharmacy has new ownership, name change or Pharmacist has changed?
+41. What actions should I take if my Pharmacy has new ownership, name change or Pharmacist has changed?

-All Pharmacies that are digitally submitting to OLIS-MORE or OLIS Digital Self-Collection must inform Ontario Health of any changes that impact their accreditation number and/or Pharmacist responsible for testing.
+All Pharmacies that are digitally submitting to OLIS-MORE must inform Ontario Health of any changes that impact their accreditation number and/or Pharmacist responsible for testing.
 Any changes to this information will prevent you from submitting digitally.
 Please contact: ac.labautomation@ontariohealth.ca.